After 10 long years, our family has joined the double comma club! We are now millionaires!

 The income drop was significant, but nothing that rocked our worlds too much because we were used to living on less anyway.

 As we made those adjustments, we would adjust our budget accordingly.
 By this time, we had fully transitioned into using Mint as our budget tool of choice.
-It was free, intuitive and it helped us track our expenses easily online.
+It was free and intuitive and it helped us track our expenses easily online.

 There are tons of other great tools available now though:

-- Personal Capital (Free, helps you track your net worth, investments, and budget)
+- Empower (Free, helps you track your net worth, investments, and budget)

 3. Commit to a Debt Free Life